 Moscow, Russia Court Orders To Ban Telegram Messaging App due to not allowing Russian Security Services to access user data.
 Today Moscow, Russia court orders to ban Telegram Messaging App immediately due to security reasons to the access of user data.
 Telegram refused to give access to the Russian Federal Security Service (FSB) which they will use to access over 200 million users data worldwide.
 The Telegram messaging app is so much popular in Russia, especially in Elite groups.
 All the Kremlin officials and other politicians are used to with this app to stay in touch.
 The popular and influential users like Margarita Simonyan, the head of the state-funded TV station Russia Today, and Dmitry Peskov, Vladimir Putin’s Press Secretary are also the users of this app.

-Contents hide1.
-Dmitry Peskov recently said, “There are a lot of messaging services, Telegram is very convenient, we have been using it for press communication”.2.
-He said, “But the law is a law, and if it is violated and no steps are taken, then we will search for an alternative one”.
+Table of Contents hide1) Dmitry Peskov recently said, “There are a lot of messaging services, Telegram is very convenient, we have been using it for press communication”.2) He said, “But the law is a law, and if it is violated and no steps are taken, then we will search for an alternative one”.

 Dmitry Peskov recently said, “There are a lot of messaging services, Telegram is very convenient, we have been using it for press communication”.